derickarts/openmct/API.md

 ```

 A plugin is simply a function that when installed is invoked with one parameter -
 the openmct API.
-A common approach that we use is to define a plugin as a function
+A common approach used in the Open MCT codebase is to define a
-that returns an installation function, this allows configuration to be specified
+plugin as a function that returns an installation function.
+This allows
-when the plugin is included.
+configuration to be specified when the plugin is included.

 eg.
 ```javascript